 Tip: Always Read the Instructions

-Before you start the sealing process, it is important to make sure that you read and follow the directions on how to properly use both the composite decking cleaner and sealer.
+Before starting the sealing process, it is important to make sure that you read and follow the directions on properly using both the composite decking cleaner and sealer.
 Essential information can be seen at the back of the tin, such as drying time, number of coats to apply, time allotted between coats and other critical information.

 You can apply the sealer by rolling or spraying, but always remember to back-brush.
 If you use a roller, back-brush the sealer right after rolling it on while it’s still wet.
 If you choose to spray the sealer on, just use a roller to accomplish the back-brushing.
-You need to back-brush because doing so breaks the surface tension of the wood and it works the sealer into the pores of the boards.
+You need to back-brush because doing so breaks the surface tension of the wood, and it works the sealer into the pores of the boards.
 The more sealer the wood absorbs, the longer the coat will last.
 It is also important that you only apply as much sealer as the composite decking can easily absorb.
-Wipe off any excess product if you apply more sealer than what the composite material can absorb.
-If you apply too much composite decking sealer without wiping off the excess, the sealer will puddle on the surface and dry, leaving shiny spots on your composite decking and making it look tacky.
+Wipe off any excess product; if you apply more sealer than what the composite material can absorb, it will puddle on the surface and dry, leaving shiny spots on your composite decking.
 Furthermore, these spots will tend to flake and peel.

 Maintain Composite Decking

 Some people say that composite decking is maintenance-free, but this is untrue.
 Even when your composite decking is properly sealed, it still needs to be maintained.
-Composite decking requires low maintenance especially when sealed properly.
-If you see any signs of mould or mildew returning, simply wash the surface of the deck with a composite decking cleaner and a scrub brush, hose it off, then let it dry.
+Composite decking requires low maintenance, especially when sealed properly.
+If you see any signs of mould or mildew returning, simply wash the surface of the deck with a composite decking cleaner and a soft bristle brush.
+Hose it off and let it dry.
 Once done, just apply a single coat of clear sealer as a maintenance coat.
 It is that simple.
 With proper maintenance, your composite decking can last 25 to 30 years.